Travelling in Central Africa – Why are we moving faster?

 There are no ATMs or money exchange facilities there and they don’t like to accept anything but the local currency, so we had to cut our time a little shorter here.

+Travelling in Central Africa requires lots of cash.
 Africa and money spending

-The cost of Visas
+The cost of visas

 The inevitable visas across Africa have added up very quickly, averaging at around USD $100 per visa.
 We have now obtained 28 visas each.
 That’s a lot of money!